EuroMillions Lottery Scams

 If your suspicions are raised by a phone call, letter, SMS message or email you have received, the following information will be useful.

 How to Identify a EuroMillions Lottery Scam

-- EuroMillions DO NOT offer prizes based on randomly selected mobile phone numbers or email addresses for games which individuals DID NOT ENTER.
+- You do not win EuroMillions prizes based on randomly selected mobile phone numbers or email addresses, including for games which you did not enter.